dotnet/roslyn/docs/features/compilation-from-portable-pdb.md

 Encoding will be stored in two keys: "default-encoding" and "fallback-encoding".

 If `default-encoding` is present, it represents the forced encoding used, such as by passing in "codepage" to the command line.
-All files should be decoded using this codepage value.
+All files should be decoded using this encoding.

 If `fallback-encoding` is present, it means that no default encoding was specified but an encoding was detected and used.
 The compiler [has logic](https://github.com/dotnet/roslyn/blob/462eac607741023e5c2d518ac1045f4c6dabd501/src/Compilers/Core/Portable/EncodedStringText.cs#L32) to determine an encoding is none is specified, so the value that was computed is stored so it can be reused in future compilations.

-Both values are codepage values for an encoding, such as `65001` for UTF-8.
+Both values are written as [WebName](https://docs.microsoft.com/en-us/dotnet/api/system.text.encoding.webname?view=netcore-3.1) values for an encoding.

 #### Optimization